Implementation

 INFO

-Read further only when app needs to detect if PKPaymentPass or PKSecureElementPass can be added specifically to Apple Wallet on iPhone or Apple Watch.
-Use for Apple Watch only when it is paired to iPhone.
+Only continue reading if your app needs to detect whether PKPaymentPass or PKSecureElementPass can be added specifically to Apple Wallet on iPhone or Apple Watch.
+For Apple Watch, only use when paired with iPhone.

 2. Detect if Apple Watch is paired with iPhone.